lCarvas/notes/docs/applied-cybersecurity/chapter-1.md

 6. Installation: The attacker installs malware or other tools on the target system to maintain access and control
 7. Command and control: The attacker establishes communication with the malware on the target system to issue commands and receive data
 8. Actions on objectives: The attacker achieves their goals, such as stealing data, disrupting operations, or damaging the system

+## 1.4 ENISA Strategy
+ENISA is an European agency that works to enhance cybersecurity in the EU.
+Any cybersecurity firm or job in the EU will follow their strategy.

+ENISA Strategy is centeres around four pillars:

+1. Cybersecurity as a fundamental *right*
+2. Building a strong cybersecurity *culture*
+3. Fostering a thriving cybersecurity *ecosystem*
+4. Ensuring a *high level of cybersecurity* in the EU